au-ts/camkes_to_microkit_guide/guide.md

 Most of the work here is done by the C preprocessor macros, these are all defined in [`vm.h`][the truth], and are concerned with specifying and configuring components that all VM(M)s need.
 We will not cover the details here, for more information on CAmkES VM components, see [CAmkES VMM tutorial][camkes VMM docs sort of]; for more information on virtqueues, see previous discussions in [Inter-component Transport Mechanisms](#sharedring).

-A similar VM system on top of seL4CP may look like this:
+A similar VM system on top of Microkit may look like this:

 ```xml